Hust-ZhengXing/LearningPython3-begin-/README.md

-# LearningPython3-begin-
+# LearningPython3.0

-Learn  Python 3 from beginning
+This Project is for learning Python 3